benmcevoy/pico-synth/pico synth.md

 ## monophonic

-- fix the note priority
+DONE - fix the note priority

+I looked to BELA once more, they demonstrate a most recent note priority schem, so I implemented it.

 DONE - only voice1+2

 ## Amplitude envelope